-- (d) for an individual, a fine not exceeding 200 penalty units, or imprisonment for a term not exceeding two (2) years, or both; and - (e) for a body corporate, a fine not exceeding 1,000 penalty units. - (7) It is a defence to an offence against subsection (6) that: - (a) the defendant made all reasonable inquiries to determine whether or not the supply was contrary to the requirements of the consumer information standard; and - (b) having regard to the outcome of those inquiries, the defendant reasonably believed that the supply was not contrary to the requirements of the standard.
+- (c) the supply is contrary to the requirements of the standard, the person commits an offence and is liable on conviction to: - (d) for an individual, a fine not exceeding 200 penalty units, or imprisonment for a termnot exceeding lua (2) years, or both; and - (e) for a body corporate, a fine not exceeding 1,000 penalty units. - (8) It is a defence to an offence against subsection (7) that: - (a) the defendant made all reasonable inquiries to determine whether or not the supply was contrary to the requirements of the product safety standard; and - (b) having regard to the outcome of those inquiries, the defendant reasonably believed that supply was not contrary to the requirements of the standard.